 There are many ways that an attacker can potentially bypass the validation of a user.
 Some of the ways are means of impersonating a legitimate user while others are means of bypassing the authentication mechanisms that are in place.
 In either case, an unauthorized user gains access to the software system.

 Authentication bypass by alternate path or channel occurs when a product requires authentication, but the product has an alternate path or channel that does not require authentication.
-Note that this is often seen in web applications that assume that access to a particular CGI (Common Gateway Interface) program can only be obtained through a "front" screen, but this problem is not just in web applications.
+This is often seen in web applications that assume that access to a particular CGI (Common Gateway Interface) program can only be obtained through a "front" screen, but this problem is not just in web applications.

 Authentication bypass by alternate name occurs when the software performs authentication based on the name of the resource being accessed, but there are multiple names for the resource, and not all names are checked.